---

 - **Responsibilities**: Both parties’ roles are defined, including the investor’s involvement in strategic decisions and the company’s obligation to provide regular updates.

-- Protective Clauses: These provisions safeguard the investor’s interests, addressing scenarios like dilution, liquidation preferences, and exit strategies.
+- **Protective Clauses**: These provisions safeguard the investor’s interests, addressing scenarios like dilution, liquidation preferences (clauses determining payout order during company sale or liquidation), and exit strategies.

-Discover the Different Types of Investor Agreements and Their Latest Trends
+## Types of Investment Agreements and Latest Trends

-Investor agreements vary depending on the stage of funding and the nature of the investment.
-Below are some of the most widely used types:
+Investment agreements vary depending on the funding stage and investment nature.
+Below are some of the most widely used investment agreement types:

 - **Term Sheets**: These non-binding documents outline the key terms of an investment deal, including valuation, ownership percentages, and governance rights.
 Term sheets serve as the foundation for more detailed agreements.